lakshmi-purushothaman/DevOps-Project-Exercise/README.md

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).
 There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.

-The app uses TRELL api's to store and manage the to-do items for our app, you will need to create a TRELLO account and dedicated board to store the to-do items.
+The app uses TRELLO api's to store and manage the to-do items for our app, you will need to create a TRELLO account and dedicated board to store the to-do items.

 To create a TRELLO account [Create Account](https://trello.com/signup), then generate API Key and Token following the [Instructions](https://trello.com/app-key)